Extinguishing the FIRE: environmental quenching of satellite galaxies around Milky Way-mass hosts in simulations: Results

 \subsubsection{Comparisons to observations}

 Here, we compare the quiescent fraction of simulated satellites to the LG and the SAGA survey.
-We note that we selected the simulated MW host halo masses to lie within reasonable observational estimates of the MW's halo mass ($\Mtwohm\approx1-2\times10^{12}\,\Msun$).
+We note that in this section we show host-to-host average and scatter rather than statistical quiescent fraction and uncertainty for the simulations, and we use different definitions of quiescence that depend on the observations we compare to.
+We emphasize that we selected the simulated MW host halo masses to lie within reasonable observational estimates of the MW's halo mass ($\Mtwohm\approx1-2\times10^{12}\,\Msun$).
 The SAGA hosts were chosen to be MW analogs based in part on $-23>M_K>-24.6$ ($\Mstar\approx10^{10-11}\,\Msun$), and consistent with the stellar masses of our simulated hosts and the MW.
 SAGA systems should provide a statistical sample of observed MW analog satellites to contextualize the simulation results.

 In Figure~\ref{fig:qf_obs} (left), we compare the simulations to LG satellites.
 We include observational results for the LG, where quiescence is defined based on the absence of detectable HI, updated from \citet{Wetzel2015b} using data from \citet{Putman2021}.
-Uncertainties on the observational LG points are statistical, and we calculate the error bars assuming a beta continuous random variable distribution for the data in each mass bin.
+Error bars on the observational LG points are statistical estimates of uncertainty that are described in Section~\ref{sec:q_def}..
 We select simulated satellites ($\dlim$) based on their 3D distance from the nearest MW-mass host, and we define quiescence here as $\MHI<10^6\,\Msun$ to fairly compare to the LG observations.
 We generate the simulation results by finding the fraction of quiescent satellites in 1 dex bins of stellar mass over $\Mstar=10^{5-10}\,\Msun$ for each host, and we present the host-to-host mean and scatter (68 and 100 per cent).
+The scatter is quite large and many hosts have quiescent fractions at the upper and lower extremes of the distribution, which is why the 68 and 100 per cent limits of the distribution coincide at $\Mstar=10^{7-9}\,\Msun$.